Effect of Cigarette Smoking on Selected Antioxidant Enzymes and Oxidative Stress BiomarkersCorrespondence Address :

 Results: The mean Serum MDA and 8-OHdG levels were significantly raised 7.47±1.84, 63.41±22.44 as compared to nonsmokers (3.90±1.03, 40.04±20.14) and serum SOD, Gpx and CAT levels were decreased 62.55±19.97, 44.45±16.60 and 12.92±10.16 in cigarette smokers as compared to nonsmokers 274.04±68.37, 208.56±75.63 and 127.82±18.68, respectively.
 These differences were also found to be statistically significant in cigarette smokers according to duration and number of cigarette smoked at the level of <0.05.

-Conclusion: In conclusion CS, especially long-term smoking may leads to significant changes in the enzymatic antioxidant defense systems of smokers.
+Conclusion: Cigarette Smoking, especially long-term smoking may leads to significant changes in the enzymatic antioxidant defense systems of smokers.
 Discontinuation of smoking and general awareness needs to be created to minimise the risk of smoking related diseases.

 Catalase, Cigarette smokers, Glutathione peroxidase, Serum oxidase dismutase

 Date of Submission: Jul 17, 2020